Who We Are

 What We Do

 The PCXs strengthen planner core competencies by assisting district Project Delivery Team (PDTs) with technical expertise, peer reviews, model certifications, technology transfer, planner training and providing lessons learned and best practices to the larger Planning Community of Practice (CoP).
+The following roles and responsibilities apply to all PCX:

--PCX Roles and Responsibilities
+PCX Roles and Responsibilities

 The PCXs strengthen planner core competencies by assisting district Project Delivery Team (PDTs) with technical expertise, peer reviews, model certifications, technology transfer, planner training and providing lessons learned and best practices to the larger Planning Community of Practice (CoP).
 The following roles and responsibilities apply to all PCXs: